pr0g/cmake-examples/README.md

 ## CMake Resources

-I've been attempting learn CMake for a while and have built up quite a list of articles/blogs/documentation that have helped inform my understanding up to this point.
+I've been attempting to learn CMake for a while and have built up quite a list of articles/blogs/documentation that have helped inform my understanding up to this point.
 Please see them listed below (mainly for my benefit so I have them all in one place).

 ### Articles